I am a Performer

 solo performances

-In addition to my work with Mr. Chair, I am very active in the creation of new music for trombone.
+In addition to my work with experimental music groups, I am very active in the creation of solo music for trombone.
 I have worked with composers in some of the leading new music research studios around the world on compositions that combine trombone with electronics.
 In 2004, I commissioned NYU Professor Dr. Robert Rowe to write a composition titled Arcturus that utilizes a computer program which listens and responds to the live performer.
 In another collaborative effort, University of Oregon Music Technology instructor Chester Udell composed Brass Alchemist for me, a work that incorporates a variety of technological applications, including MAX software.
 After a successful premiere at the New York Electro-Acoustic Music Festival, the work went on to win the First Prize in Composition at the 2010 Society for Electro-Acoustic Music's yearly festival in St. Cloud, MN.

 I love to play recitals and have performed a solo concert here at UW-Madison every semester since joining the School of Music faculty back in 2004.
 Most of my recital programming is tied into my recording activities, which is also tied into the ongoing relationships I have with composers from all over the world.
 In 2004, I commissioned Chicago-based composer James Stephenson to write a sonata for trombone and piano.
 Jim's stunning piece is featured on my Summit Records CD American Voices, Vol. II: Sonatas, and has recently been chosen as a contest composition for various national and international trombone competitions.
 I enjoy performing contemporary music and program repertoire by today's composers as often as possible, including works by Anthony Barfield, John Stevens, David Vayo, Matthew Burtner, Joseph Blaha, James Fulkerson, Daniel Schnyder, Meredith Monk, Anthony Plog, Michael Colgrass, Michael Torke and Jan Bach, among others.